|

 her competence.

-quiet as she walked with practised care.
-It was mid-afternoon
+as she walked with practised care.
+It was mid-afternoon and

-and supplicants still lingered in the temple, waving incense
+supplicants still lingered in the temple, waving incense sticks

-sticks and muttering before the image of the Great Mother.
+and muttering before the image of the Great Mother.
+Her statue

+was made of white marble like the floor, and looked as cold.
 Her

-statue was made of white marble like the floor, and looked as

-cold.
-Her expression was meant to be serene, but it looked
+expression was meant to be serene, but it looked merely

-merely unfocussed to Alandra, as though the Goddess gazed
+unfocussed to Alandra, as though the Goddess gazed uncaring over

-uncaring over her people and did not see them.
-Her six arms were
+her people and did not see them.
+Her six arms were spread out,

-spread out, her palms cupped to receive candles and offerings.
+her palms cupped to receive candles and offerings.
+It had once

-It had once been one of Alandra's jobs to clean and polish them
+been one of Alandra's jobs to clean and polish them when night

-when night fell and the temple closed, but she had given that
+fell and the temple closed, but she had given that job onto

-behind to the inner sanctum, where only the Mothers and children
+to the inner sanctum, where only the Mothers and children of the

 containing the Casket, said to house stars that had dropped from